 Partnership is Key

-In addition, to working with utility companies on efforts to bridge the gap between operators and IT specialists, Utilidata’s CEO Scott DePasquale is committed to joining state and national leaders in addressing cybersecurity challenges.
+In addition, to working with utility companies on efforts to bridge the gap between operators and IT specialists, Utilidata’s Chairman Scott DePasquale is committed to joining state and national leaders in addressing cybersecurity challenges.
 As the Chairman of the Rhode Island Cybersecurity Commission and Board Member of the Washington DC-based Internet Security Alliance (ISA), DePasquale, Rhode Island Governor Gina Raimondo and national security, academic and industry experts, continue to identify improvements and solutions that help protect the grid and other critical infrastructure.

 Click here to read the Commission's October 2015 report.